ncp-ph/odk-users-manual/docs/index.md

 ## How to Use this Manual

 * This is not meant to duplicate the ODK Documentation.
+Instead, this focuses on giving an overview of the tasks for each role.
 * Bookmark the Home Page.
 * Know the Role assigned to you.
   * Data collectors in the field are assigned the App User role.
-  * Research ssistants are assigned the Project Viewer, Project Manager, or Web User role.
+  * Research assistants are assigned the Project Viewer, Project Manager, or Web User role.
 * Read the [Must Read Table](#must-read-table) below
 * Focus on your Role and Read the links.
 * Use the [References](#references).
  * The ODK Documentation is well-structured, searchable and has an "Ask AI" Section.
  * The ODK Forum requires a free account to access.

 ## What is not Included